 Custom Game Mods

-Mods I made include various "tug-of-war" maps, roleplaying adventure episodes, swordfighter and wizard dueling maps, and crossover content such as flying spaceships, fighting with lighstabers, and using the force.
+I began working on game logic for the first time when creating custom game content for Warcraft III.
+Mods I made included various "tug-of-war" maps, roleplaying adventure episodes, swordfighter and wizard dueling maps, and crossover content such as flying spaceships, fighting with lighstabers, and using the force.
 I also had a creative time making cinematic exchanges with preexisting unit dialogue.
-Here is an example..
-Troll Tribes - Selling Smokes.

-My greatest single creation was a massive addon to the "melee" game mode...
+My largest project was a gameplay addon to the "melee" game mode...
 I called it Warcraft IV: Evolution, supplementing the original four races (human, undead, orc, night elf) with 8 more based on other creature factions present in the lore: dwarves, goblins, fel orcs, dranei, demons, naga, gnolls, and dark elves & satyrs; here is what the Race Selection Dialog looked like.
 Each new race meant custom units, structures, abilities, and tech trees that I designed, resulting in unique playstyles being introduced to the game and also the task of balancing the powers of each race for fair gameplay.
+Here is a writeup I did on some of the design in the mod.
 I worked with other modders from sites such as the wonderful Hive Workshop to incorporate art and sound assets others they created.
 The best part about creating customs such as these was the enjoyment of being a game developer – gratification in seeing a compelling game with cool custom features come together.
 I largely attribute my experiences with this game to what I do today.